 In accordance with CC-001 Reporting Suspected Provider Fraud, Waste, and Abuse, PerformCare shall make every effort to prevent fraud, waste and abuse whether by providers, business associates, or by individuals within our own corporation.
-Further, PerformCare will implement written policies and procedures to demonstrate the commitment to comply with all Federal and State standards under the HealthChoices Program Standards and Requirements and all applicable Federal and State Requirements. to detect fraud, waste and abuse or improper claims practices, and will report violations to the Department of Human Services (DHS) Bureau of Program Integrity.
-PerformCare shall also ensure full cooperation with State and Federal oversight agencies, including but not limited to the Department's Bureau of Program Integrity, the Governor's Officer of the Budget, the Pennsylvania Office of the Attorney General's Medicaid Fraud Control Section, the Pennsylvania Office of the Inspector General, the Department of Health and Human Services' Centers for Medicare and Medicaid Services, the Federal Office of the Inspector General, the US Justice Department, and law enforcement.
-PerformCare engages in prompt notification of potential fraud, waste, and abuse to the Bureau of Program Integrity (BPI) and the Office of the Attorney General's Medicaid Fraud Control Section, and others as required.
-PerformCare creates, maintains, and complies with written policies and procedures for the prevention, detection, investigation, reporting, and referral of suspected fraud, waste, and abuse, which are approved by Primary Contractors and the State.
-Such policies and procedures are reviewed annually and updated as needed.
+Further, PerformCare will implement policies and procedures to detect fraud, waste and abuse or improper claims practices, and will report violations to the Department of Human Services (DHS) Bureau of Program Integrity.
+PerformCare shall also ensure full cooperation with state and federal oversight agencies, including but not limited to the Bureau of Program Integrity, the Governor's Officer of the Budget, Office of the Attorney General's Medicaid Fraud Control Unit, the Pennsylvania State Inspector General, the Federal Office of the Inspector General, the US Justice Department, and law enforcement.